QuestyFella/the-rocky-bot/README.md

    ```
    DISCORD_TOKEN=your_bot_token_here
    ```
-6. Invite your bot to your server with the necessary permissions
+6. Invite your bot to your server with the necessary permissions (make sure to include "Administrator" permission for admin-only commands)
 7. Run the bot: `npm start`
+8. Use `!task setchannel #your-task-channel` to restrict the bot to a specific channel (admin only)
+9. The bot will send due date reminders automatically at midnight each day

 ## Storage

 Tasks are stored in a `tasks.json` file in the root directory.
 The bot will automatically create this file if it doesn't exist.
+Configuration settings are stored in `config.json`.

 ## Contributing